-Dust control prevents wind transport of dust from disturbed soil surfaces onto roadways, drainage ways, and surface waters.
+Dust control prevents wind transport of dust from disturbed soil surfaces onto roadways, into drainage systems, and into surface waters.

-Use dust control in areas (including roadways) subject to surface and air movement of dust where on-site or off-site impacts to roadways, drainage ways, or surface waters are likely.
+Use dust control in areas (including roadways) subject to surface and air movement of dust where on-site or off-site impacts to roadways, drainage systems, or surface waters are likely.

 - Vegetate or mulch areas that will not receive vehicle traffic.
 In areas where planting, mulching, or paving is impractical, apply gravel or landscaping rock. - Limit dust generation by clearing only those areas where immediate activity will take place, leaving the remaining area(s) in the original condition.
 Maintain the original ground cover as long as practical. - Construct natural or artificial windbreaks or windscreens.
 These may be designed as enclosures for small dust sources. - Sprinkle the site with water until the surface is wet.
 Repeat as needed.
 To prevent carryout of mud onto the street, refer to BMP C105: Stabilized Construction Access and BMP C106: Wheel Wash. - Irrigation water can be used for dust control.
 Irrigation systems should be installed as a first step on sites where dust control is a concern. - Spray exposed soil areas with a dust palliative, following the manufacturer's instructions and cautions regarding handling and application.
 Used oil is prohibited from use as a dust suppressant.
-Local governments may approve other dust palliatives such as calcium chloride or PAM. - PAM (BMP C126: Polyacrylamide (PAM) for Soil Erosion Protection) added to water at a rate of 0.5 pounds per 1,000 gallons of water per acre and applied from a water truck is more effective than water alone.
-This is due to increased infiltration of water into the soil and reduced evaporation.
+Local jurisdictions may approve other dust palliatives such as calcium chloride or PAM. - PAM (BMP C126: Polyacrylamide (PAM) for Soil Erosion Protection) added to water at a rate of 0.5 pounds per 1,000 gallons of water per acre and applied from a water truck is more effective than water alone.
+This is due to the increased infiltration of water into the soil and reduced evaporation.
 In addition, small soil particles are bonded together and are not as easily transported by wind.
 Adding PAM may reduce the quantity of water needed for dust control.

 Note that the application rate specified here applies to this BMP, and is not the same application rate that is specified in BMP C126: Polyacrylamide (PAM) for Soil Erosion Protection, but the downstream protections still apply.

 Refer to BMP C126: Polyacrylamide (PAM) for Soil Erosion Protection for conditions of use.
 PAM shall not be directly applied to water or allowed to enter a water body.
+PAM use shall be reviewed and approved by the local permitting authority and discharge of PAM may be a basis for penalties per RCW 90.48.080.

 Contact your local Air Pollution Control Authority for guidance and training on other dust control measures.
 Compliance with the local Air Pollution Control Authority constitutes compliance with this BMP.
+See the following website for more information: